webdriverio/vscode-webdriverio/README.md

 The WebdriverIO uses vscode's `TestController' APIs to provide a unified testing experience.<br>
 You can read the official guides about how to run the tests in the VSCode Documentation.

+### First step

+It is necessary to install WebdriverIO to your project.
+(See also [project docs](https://webdriver.io))

+Please ensure that there is at least one configuration file of WebdriverIO that is named according to the pattern `*wdio*.conf*.{ts, js, mjs, cjs, cts, mts}`.
+This extension is enabled when a matching file exists in the workspace (workspace root folder and sub-folder are supported).

 ### Testing view

 ![Testing view](./assets/testing-view.png 'Testing view')